The-FinAI/CALM/README.md

 <div align="center"> <img src="./prompt.png" width = 800 /> </div>

-Due to the unique nature of some datasets (many features or meaning- less symbols), we create two different forms of instructions as table-based and description-based, to evaluate the LLMs.
+Due to the unique nature of some datasets (many features or meaning- less symbols), we create two different forms of instructions table-based and description-based, to evaluate the LLMs.
 Both forms of instruction first follow a similar template.
 For instance, [prompt] is a prompt created for each data, [input] expresses a single data from the original datasets, [output] is the corresponding correct label for the [input], [choices] are the available label options (such as ["Yes", "No"] or ["good", "bad"]), and [index] is the index of the correct label in the label set.
 Therefore, the differences between the two instructions come from the specific construction of [prompt] and [input].

 **Table-based Instruction.**